Malibu Summer Tennis Camp Malibu, California

 • Check-out is the last day of camp at 3:30pm after Awards Ceremony.

-Campers will be housed in the dorms (name TBD) on campus.
+Campers will be housed in the Upsilon and Tau dorms on campus (2014).
 There are 4 rooms per suite with 2 campers in each room.
 Rooms are assigned by age & roommate requests.
 There is no A/C in the dorms, campers may bring fans.

 Meals are served in the newly renovated Tyler Campus Center Cafeteria which has a stunning ocean view.
 This all-you-can-eat cafeteria includes a salad bar, soup and corn bread bar, beverage station, dessert station, and daily hot entree.

 Evening activities may consist of a talent and game show night as well as a barbeque at Scenic Alumni park.
 Campers will get a chance to swim each day and will take a trip to the beach one afternoon in the middle of the week!

 Campers attending consecutive weeks can stay in the dorms with 24-hour supervision for an additional charge of $200/weekend.
 This fee includes room and board.
 Allow for additional spending money for Saturday activities.
 Some example weekend activities are a trip to the beach, sightseeing in Santa Monica, extra tennis with coaches, movie theater, and shopping.